-Submodularity is widely applied in economics, combinatorics, and machine learning, such as welfare allocation [29], sensor placement [17], feature selection [4], and computer vision [20], to name but a few.
+Submodularity is widely applied in economics, combinatorics, and machine learning, such as welfare allocation (Vondrák 2008), sensor placement (Krause, Singh, and Guestrin 2008), feature selection (Das and Kempe 2011), and computer vision (Liu et al. 2011), to name but a few.

 With the wide application of submodularity, it has many generalizations.
-For example, Singh et al. [27] formulate multiple sensor placement and multimodal feature selection as bisubmodular function maximization, where the objectives have multiple set arguments.
-Golovin and Krause [13] introduce the concept of adaptive submodularity to make a sequence of adaptive decisions with uncertain responses.
-Feige [6] proposes maximizing subadditive functions on welfare problems to capture the complement free property of the utility functions.
+For example, Singh et al. (Singh, Guillory, and Bilmes 2012) formulate multiple sensor placement and multimodal feature selection as bisubmodular function maximization, where the objectives have multiple set arguments.
+Golovin and Krause (Golovin and Krause 2011) introduce the concept of adaptive submodularity to make a sequence of adaptive decisions with uncertain responses.
+Feige (Feige 2009) proposes maximizing subadditive functions on welfare problems to capture the complement free property of the utility functions.
 However, all the mentioned generalizations of submodularity enjoy benefits in special application scenarios (multiset selection, adaptive decision, and complement free allocation).

 In this paper, we study a universal generalization.
-Submodularity is often viewed as the discrete analogue of convexity [21].
-One of the most important generalizations of convexity is quasi-convexity [2].
+Submodularity is often viewed as the discrete analogue of convexity (Lovász 1983).
+One of the most important generalizations of convexity is quasi-convexity (Boyd and Vandenberghe 2004).
 Quasi-convex functions satisfy some weaker properties, but still benefit much from the optimization perspective.
-More specifically, quasi-convex constraints can be easily transformed to convex constraints via sublevel sets, and quasi-convex optimization problems can be solved through a series of convex feasibility problems using bisection methods [2].
+More specifically, quasi-convex constraints can be easily transformed to convex constraints via sublevel sets, and quasi-convex optimization problems can be solved through a series of convex feasibility problems using bisection methods (Boyd and Vandenberghe 2004).
 Considering the celebrated analogue between submodularity and convexity, a natural question is whether submodularity has similar generalizations which satisfy weaker properties but still enjoy favorable performance in optimization?
 In this paper, we positively answer this question and refer to this generalization as quasi-submodularity.

 As aforementioned, quasi-submodularity is a weaker property than submodularity.
 Similar to the diminishing return property of submodular functions, we first define a corresponding property called single sub-crossing.
 Then we propose two algorithms for unconstrained quasi-submodular minimization and maximization, respectively.
 Our theoretical analyses show that the proposed algorithms strictly increase or decrease the objective function values after each iteration.
 The output reduced lattices can be obtained in $\mathcal{O}(n)$ iterations, which contain all the local and global optima of the optimization problems.
-The theoretical and experimental results indicate that although quasisubmodularity is a weaker property than submodularity, it enjoys favorable performance in optimization.
+The theoretical and experimental results indicate that although quasi-submodularity is a weaker property than submodularity, it enjoys favorable performance in optimization.